cecileHBH/aboutme/README.md

 Hi,

 My name is Cécile HUI BON HOA, I am a fullstack developer.

+You can find my resume here : https://www.linkedin.com/in/cecile-hui-bon-hoa/

 You can find some publications I have made here :

 https://www.soat.fr/publications/data-visualisation (french)